gabbloquet/gabbloquet/README.md

 Few things about me :

-- 🔭 I’m currently working on ...
+## 🔭 I’m currently working

+- **Fullstack developer** : I'm working on a desktop web application for employees working in stores.
+The goal is to give them the possibility to make the best possible business decisions by giving them interesting figures.
+In addition, they can place orders, manage store parameters, track stocks...
+- **Front-end community Leader** : in few words I synergize, accompany, organize different events, help people who request it, give meaning and make the community's projects come true.
+Like [Vitamin](https://github.com/Decathlon/vitamin-web).
+- **Decathlon Cloud Platform Engineering member** : Finally, with a group of 1X experts, we are thinking about tomorrow's IT at Decathlon.
+With the aim of removing burdens on engineering teams and let them focus on business added functionalities.

-- 🌱 I’m currently learning ...
+## 📚 I’m currently learning

+## Other things

 - 👯 I’m looking to collaborate on anything that will allow me to develop my skills
 - 🤔 I’m looking for help with everything you can teach me that I don't know.
 - 💬 Ask me about @Decathlon, Sports, React, VueJS, JavaScript, TDD, DDD, BDD, Java, Spring...
 (And everything on description)
 - 📫 How to reach me: gabin.bloquet@decathlon.com for any professional stuff and gabbloquet@hotmail.fr for the rest.
-But also [LinkedIn](https://www.linkedin.com/in/gabin-bloquet-65071a145/) || [Twitter](https://twitter.com/BloquetGabin)
+And of course networks : [LinkedIn](https://www.linkedin.com/in/gabin-bloquet-65071a145/) & [Twitter](https://twitter.com/BloquetGabin)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->